An Ear for Pythagorean Harmonics:

 Figure 13.a shows the design for the silence detector that is used in the Ear for Pythagorean harmonics.
 The silence detector is assembled from a signal generator and a normally-open gate timing device.

-In the silence detector, the normal condition of the gate timing device corresponds to silence on the line to the gate.
-When there is such silence, the gate is open and the signal from the signal generator passes through to the output.
+In the silence detector, the normal condition of the gate corresponds to silence on the line to the gate.
+When there is silence on the line to the gate, the gate is open and the signal from the signal generator passes through to the output.

-In idealized operations, inputs to the Ear are very long pulse trains, each pulse train specified by the period between any two pulses.
-The value of Λ in the gate timing device is also very large so that many pulses from the signal generator are blocked off by each modulation pulse and the modulation pulse frequency needed to keep the output silent is relatively small.
+In idealized operations, inputs to the Ear are very long pulse trains, each with a uniform period.
+The value of Λ in the gate timing device is also very large so that many pulses from the signal generator are blocked off by each modulation pulse and the modulation pulse frequency needed to keep the output silent is relatively low.

 Return to contents.